VanSlam/super-duper-doodle/scripts.md

 Below is a full, “GitHub-ready” package that includes all the scripts—with comments and usage instructions—and a complete plan that integrates our BusyBox emergency toolkit and even leverages **chattr** to help protect key files.
 This package is designed for rapid deployment during the competition, letting you harden your systems, detect and misdirect the Red Team, and preserve evidence.

-You can copy/paste all of this into a GitHub repository (for example, “PCDC_BlueTeam_Deception”) and then print the scripts (if printed copies are required) or load them from a USB drive.
+You can copy/paste all of this into a GitHub repository (for example, “_BlueTeam_Deception”) and then print the scripts (if printed copies are required) or load them from a USB drive.

 ---

-# PCDC Blue Team Deception & Hardening Toolkit
+#  Blue Team Deception & Hardening Toolkit

 This repository contains a set of scripts and instructions to be deployed in a rapid 30-minute window to fortify your RHEL systems against a persistent Red Team.
 The toolkit includes: